 - PhD Dissertation Abstract (if applicable)

-- Writing sample(s) totaling up to 30 pages (article or book chapter preferred)
+- Writing sample(s) totaling up to 30 pages (articles or book chapter preferred)

-- Proposal for an interdisciplinary research project (or projects) that build(s) on your own disciplinary background and brings together an aspect of neuroscientific research with research in the arts, humanities, and/or social sciences (see below for more details)
+- Proposal for an interdisciplinary research project (or projects) that build(s) on the applicant’s current disciplinary background and brings together an aspect of neuroscientific research with research in the arts, humanities, and/or social sciences (see below for more details)